ae6rt/decap/README.md

 ## Namespaces

 Decap requires two Kubernetes namespaces:  decap and decap-system.
-The decap namespace is where your build pod runs.  decap-system is where the containerized decap webapp runs.
+The decap namespace is where your build pods run.  decap-system is where the containerized Decap webapp runs.

-Create the Kubernetes namespaces required for decap
+Create the Kubernetes namespaces required for Decap

 ```
 $ kubectl create -f k8s-resources/decap-namespaces.yaml